FedericoGirlanda/BerriesSoftDetection/README.md

-# Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability
+# Soft Detection of Blueberries

 This repository contains the code, data and plots of the project that I am implementing for openIoT Lab (FBK).